Fluphenazine long-acting injection will be given to you by your clinic doctor or nurse every 2-5 weeks.

-If you suspect that you have had an overdose of this medicine, go to the accident and emergency department of your local hospital at once.
+If you suspect that you have had an overdose of this medicine, contact the accident and emergency department of your local hospital for advice.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Modecate Injection® 25 mg/ml; Sanofi, The electronic Medicines Compendium.
-Dated January 2013.
+Manufacturer's PIL, Modecate® Concentrate Injection 100 mg/ml; Sanofi, The electronic Medicines Compendium.
+Dated February 2015.

 British National Formulary, 78th Edition (Sep 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.